folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Love is patient so I'm trustin' in the narrative" > Love is patient

-* After stating that he "can't condemn the world and burn all of the heretics", Lecrae once again emphasizes that he hopes to offer people Jesus’s love.
+* After stating that he "can't condemn the world and burn all of the heretics," Lecrae once again emphasizes that he hopes to offer people Jesus’s love.

-* Because the word “love” can mean different things to different people in different contexts, Lecrae describes one of the core attributes of Jesus’s love by saying that “love is patient”.
+* Because the word “love” can mean different things to different people in different contexts, Lecrae describes one of the core attributes of Jesus’s love by saying that “love is patient.”

 * Lecrae is likely referencing a passage from St. Paul’s letter to the Church in the Greek city of Corinth.
-In that passage, St. Paul tries to teach the members of the Church that love is not about strong emotions or ecstatic experiences or sex.
+In that passage, St. Paul tries to teach the members of the Church that love is not about strong emotions, ecstatic experiences, or sex.
 Instead, Paul describes love as a set of virtues that lead to right relationships.

   * *If I speak with the languages of men and of angels, but do not have love, I have become a noisy gong, or a clanging cymbal.
 If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, to remove mountains, but do not have love, I am nothing.
 If I give away all my goods to feed the poor, and if I give my body to be burned, but do not have love, it profits me nothing.